Rouzax/Optimize-PptImages/README.md

 | `ManualActionRequired` | Whether manual intervention is recommended |
 | `ManualActionHint` | Suggested action |

+**Sort Order:** Rows are sorted by context type (Slides first, then Layouts, then Masters), then by slide number, then by layout/master number.
+This follows presentation order for easy reference.

 **Optimization Status Values:**

 | Status | Description |